ahm3dhany/Broken-Web-Application/README.md

       	.anyRequest().authenticated()
   ```

-2. We want to provide DIRB with the credentials.. in order to do that go to you browser.. and login as regural user ("user" as the username & "password" as the password).. open the `developer tools` > `Network` and copy the cookie (i.e. _JSESSIONID_):
+2. We want to provide DIRB with the credentials.. in order to do so go to you browser.. and login as regural user ("user" as the username & "password" as the password).. open the `developer tools` > `Network` and copy the cookie (i.e. _JSESSIONID_):

   ![dirb_2](screenshots/A6/dirb_2.png)